c-h-a-n-d-u/Challenges/README.md

 # SQL and Scripting Challenges

-This repo has the answers for 3 Challenges
+This repo has the answers for 3 sql Challenges

 ## Q1

-Q1_percentageGain.sql shows the top 5 NASDAQ stocks sorted by Percentage Gain.
+`Q1_percentageGain.sql` shows the top 5 NASDAQ stocks sorted by Percentage Gain.

 Run it from Caller.sql by running only the line: call show_percentageGain();